PICore: Physics-Informed Unsupervised Coreset Selection for Data Efficient Neural Operator Training: Experimental Details

 \section{Experimental Details}

-We conduct experiments on four representative PDE benchmarks spanning both stationary and time-dependent dynamics widely used in the neural operator literature: \begin{itemize} \item \textbf{1D Advection Equation} (time-dependent): A linear hyperbolic PDE representing pure transport dynamics, used to test propagation accuracy. \item \textbf{1D Burgers’ Equation} (time-dependent): A nonlinear convection-diffusion PDE with periodic boundary conditions, modeling shock formation and dissipation. \item \textbf{2D Darcy Flow} (stationary): A second-order elliptic PDE used to model pressure fields in porous media given heterogeneous permeability. \item \textbf{2D Navier-Stokes Incompressible Equation} (time-dependent): A nonlinear incompressible flow equation solved on a periodic domain. \end{itemize} Additional information on the datasets can be found in Section~\ref{sec: PDE Datasets}.
+We conduct experiments on four representative PDE benchmarks spanning both stationary and time-dependent dynamics widely used in the neural operator literature: \begin{itemize} \item \textbf{1D Advection Equation} (time-dependent): A linear hyperbolic PDE representing pure transport dynamics, used to test propagation accuracy. \item \textbf{1D Burgers’ Equation} (time-dependent): A nonlinear convection-diffusion PDE with periodic boundary conditions, modeling shock formation and dissipation. \item \textbf{2D Darcy Flow} (stationary): A second-order elliptic PDE used to model pressure fields in porous media given heterogeneous permeability. \item \textbf{2D Navier-Stokes Incompressible Equation} (time-dependent): A nonlinear incompressible flow equation solved on a periodic domain. \end{itemize} \rebuttal{Each dataset has 1000 generated trajectories, with 900 that can be used for training (varying based on the coreset selection percentage) and 100 for testing, which is comparable to existing neural operator literature \citep{li2021fourierneuraloperatorparametric, li2024physics}.
+We generate 20 timesteps forward for Advection and Burgers, and only 10 timesteps for the Navier Stokes Incompressible dataset due to memory limits.} Additional information on the datasets can be found in Section~\ref{sec: PDE Datasets}.
 We use the Fourier Neural Operator (FNO) \citep{li2020fourier} and U-Net Neural Operator \citep{rahman2023uno} as the base models for all experiments due to their implementation simplicity and performance.
 However, PICore can work out of the box with any neural operator.
-We also use 5 coreset selection algorithms in our experiments: CRAIG \citep{mirzasoleiman2020coresets}, GradMatch \citep{killamsetty2021grad}, AdaCore \citep{pooladzandi2022adaptive}, EL2N \citep{NEURIPS2021_ac56f8fe} and graNd \citep{NEURIPS2021_ac56f8fe}.
-Additional information on these coreset selection algorithms can be found in Section~\ref{sec: coreset selection algorithms}.
+We also use 5 coreset selection algorithms in our experiments: CRAIG \citep{mirzasoleiman2020coresets}, GradMatch \citep{killamsetty2021grad}, AdaCore \citep{pooladzandi2022adaptive}, EL2N \citep{NEURIPS2021_ac56f8fe} and graNd \citep{NEURIPS2021_ac56f8fe}. \rebuttal{CRAIG, AdaCore, and GradMatch are submodular methods that try to match the gradient sum of the coreset to the gradient sum of the entire dataset.
+GraNd and EL2N are score based methods that use the gradient or the loss.} Additional information on these coreset selection algorithms can be found in Section~\ref{sec: coreset selection algorithms}.
 We use coreset selection percentages of 20\%, 30\%, 40\%, 60\%, and 80\%.

 We report the results of each experiment with the normalized root mean square error loss (NRMSE):

 used in \citet{PDEBench2022}.
 We use this as a normalized version of the data loss because the value of the \(u_i^\dagger\) at each spatiotemporal point is very small, resulting in small MSE values and potential gradient vanishing during training.
 We also use the uniform spatiotemporal discretization at an input resolution of 64 for \(\Omega\).
 Since FNO and UNO are resolution invariant, we also evaluate at higher resolutions for zero-shot super resolution in Section~\ref{subsec: zero shot super resolution}.
 For all experiments we use \(\lambda = 1\) and \(\mu = 1\), but this is relatively arbitrary, we did not conduct any hyperparameter tuning.